Mins0o/Door_Opener/README.md

   - Data fitting: (Classifier.py)
     - input: .tsv data, file name for saving classifier
     - output: .pkl of the trained classifier.
 This file is used in the Test Mode.
-    - The features(of the sound) to be collected from the raw data can be editted in the Extractor.py .
+    - The features (of the sound) to be collected from the raw data can be editted in the Extractor.py .
   ---
   ![Application](https://github.com/Mins0o/Door_Opener/raw/master/ForReadme/Application.png "Application")
-  - Application(Test Mode): (DoorOpener.py)
+  - Application (Test Mode): (DoorOpener.py)
     - This mode can be selected in the interface
     - input: Analog read data from the arduino(recurring), classifier file, user's target labels
     - output: Actuation signal to the arduino
-  ## B.IO control(Arduino)
+  ## B. IO control(Arduino)
-  - Sensor(Input): Sound Sensor
+  - Sensor (Input): Sound Sensor
-  - Actuation(Output): A stepper motor to pull the door knob and a servo motor to push the door open
+  - Actuation (Output): A stepper motor to pull the door knob and a servo motor to push the door open

-# 4.Demo
+# 4. Demo
 ![Demo1](https://github.com/Mins0o/Door_Opener/raw/master/ForReadme/Demo1.gif "Demo1") ![Demo2](https://github.com/Mins0o/Door_Opener/raw/master/ForReadme/Demo2.gif "Demo2") ![Demo3](https://github.com/Mins0o/Door_Opener/raw/master/ForReadme/Demo3.gif "Demo3")
 ---
 ---